How do HDDs function?

 The primary characteristics of an HDD are its capacity and performance.
 Capacity is specified in unit prefixes corresponding to powers of 1000: a 1-terabyte (TB) drive has a capacity of 1,000 gigabytes (GB; where 1 gigabyte = 1 billion bytes).

-On the right is a very informative video introduction to hard disk drives from the EngineerGuy.com.
+Below is an informative video introduction to hard disk drives from the EngineerGuy.com.
 It provides an excellent summary of the information provided below.

 A typical HDD design consists of a spindle that holds flat circular disks, also called platters, which hold the recorded data.
 The platters are made from a non-magnetic material, usually aluminium alloy, glass, or ceramic, and are coated with a shallow layer of magnetic material typically 10–20 nm in depth, with an outer layer of carbon for protection.
 For reference, a standard piece of copy paper is 0.07–0.18 millimetre (70,000–180,000 nm).

 The platters in contemporary HDDs are spun at speeds varying from 4,200 rpm in energy-efficient portable devices, to 15,000 rpm for high-performance servers.
 Most consumer HDDs operate at a speed of 7,200 rpm.

 Information is written to and read from a platter as it rotates past devices called read-and-write heads that operate very close (often tens of nanometers) over the magnetic surface.
 The read-and-write head is used to detect and modify the magnetization of the material immediately under it.
 In modern drives there is one head for each magnetic platter surface on the spindle, mounted on a common arm.
 An actuator arm moves the heads on an arc across the platters as they spin, allowing each head to access almost the entire surface of the platter as it spins.
 The arm is moved using a voice coil actuator or in some older designs a stepper motor.